TheExistingOne/mialikestech.dev/terms-of-service.md

 *Last updated 2024-09-20*
 `====================================`

 While I do not personally collect any information from you during your visit, this site is hosted on Github Sites which collects routine data about users.
-This includes, but is not limited to, IP addresses, browser details, timestamps and referring pages.
+This includes, but is not limited to: IP addresses, browser details, timestamps and referring pages.
 I do not have control over or access to this data, for more information please consult the [GitHub Pages About](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#data-collection) and the [GitHub General Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement).
+It also uses Google Fonts to load webfonts for the page, which will result in some data being sent to Google.
+This includes, but is not limited to: IP addresses, browser capabilities and timestamps.
+More information can be found at the [Google Fonts Privacy FAQ](https://developers.google.com/fonts/faq/privacy).

-This site may also link to external sites outside my control.
+This site may also link to external sites outside my control, such as Github, Bluesky, and Itch.
 Please consult their privacy policies separately.

 If you have any questions, I can be contacted at `webadmin (at) mialikestech (dot) dev`